yingmao/hdfs-test/README.md

 ![](pics/5.png)

-- Go to your instance page, follow the step to add your public key into your instance and save the changes. `Please check the line breaks when you paste the key from your laptop to Google Cloud.
-The system may false recognize your key into multiple ones if there are line breaks`.
-You can use `create similar` option to create instance 2 and 3.
+- Go to your instance page, follow the step to add your public key into your instance and save the changes. **`Please check the line breaks when pasting the key from your laptop to Google Cloud.
+The system may false recognize your key into multiple ones if there are line breaks`**.
+In addition, you can use `create similar` option to create instance 2 and 3.

 ![](pics/6.png)
 ![](pics/7.png)